telerik/ajax-docs/controls/navigation/templates/server-templates.md

 You can use the **NodeTemplate** for both setting template to a single navigation node and to all nodes in a navigation(applied as global template).
 For example you can set a global template to all navigation nodes and if you need to further customize only a single orseveral nodes you can do so by applying the **NodeTemplate** again only to the needed nodes.
 This can be done in the [TemplateNeeded]({%slug navigation/server-side-programming/events/templateneeded%}) event.

+>note A template overrides the `NavigateUrl` property.
+If a node has a template, it will not render an anchor (`<a>`).
+If you want it to act as an anchor, you should add the desired hyperlink in the template.

 ## Example

 The following example (Figure 1.) shows a navigation that uses a global template for all parent and child nodes: